1992 Los Angeles riots: Policing in Los Angeles

-Before the release of the Rodney King tape, minority community leaders in Los Angeles had repeatedly complained about harassment and use of excessive force against their residents by Los Angeles Police Department (LAPD) officers.
-Daryl Gates, Chief of the LAPD from 1978 to 1992, has been attributed with much of the blame for the riots.
-According to one study, "scandalous racist violence... marked the LAPD under Gates's tempestuous leadership."
+Before the release of the Rodney King videotape, minority community leaders in Los Angeles had repeatedly complained about harassment and use of excessive force against their residents by Los Angeles Police Department (LAPD) officers.
+Daryl Gates, Chief of the LAPD from 1978 to 1992, has been blamed for the riots.
+According to one study, "scandalous racist violence... marked the LAPD under Gates' tempestuous leadership."
 Under Gates, the LAPD had begun Operation Hammer in April 1987, which was a large-scale militarized push in Los Angeles.

 The origin of Operation Hammer can be traced to the 1984 Olympic Games held in Los Angeles.
-Under Gates's direction, the LAPD expanded gang sweeps for the duration of the Olympics.
+Under Gates' direction, the LAPD expanded gang sweeps for the duration of the Olympics.
 These were implemented across wide areas of the city but especially in South Central and East Los Angeles, areas of predominately minority residents.
-After the games were over, the city began to revive the use of earlier anti-syndicalist laws in order to maintain the security policy started for the Olympic games.
+After the games were over, the city began to revive the use of earlier anti-trade union and anti-syndicalist laws in order to maintain the security policy started for the Olympic games.
 The police more frequently conducted mass arrests of African American youth.
-Citizen complaints against police brutality increased 33 percent in the period 1984-1989.
+Citizen complaints against police brutality increased 33 percent in the period 1984–1989.

 By 1990 more than 50,000 people, mostly minority males, had been arrested in such raids.
-During this period, the LAPD arrested more young black people since the Watts riots of 1965.
-Critics have alleged that the operation was racist because it used racial profiling, targeting African American and Mexican American youths.
+Critics have stated that the operation was racially motivated because it used racial profiling, targeting African American and Mexican American youths.
 The perception that police had targeted non-white citizens likely contributed to the anger that erupted in the 1992 riots.

-The Christopher Commission later concluded that a "significant number" of LAPD officers "repetitively use excessive force against the public and persistently ignore the written guidelines of the department regarding force."
+The Christopher Commission later concluded that a "significant number" of LAPD officers "repetitively use excessive force against the public and persistently ignore the written guidelines of the department regarding force".
 The biases related to race, gender, and sexual orientation were found to have regularly contributed to the LAPD's use of excessive force.
 The commission's report called for the replacement of both Chief Daryl Gates and the civilian Police Commission.